Ndoni-Nkosi/Candy_Sales/README.md

 Data was collected from Maven Analytics where there were a number of dimension tables associated to the sales fact table.
 Dimension tables include Candy_factories, Candy_Products, Candy_Targets, and USzips.
 The fact table for sales anlaysis is called Candy_Sales and consists of over 10 000 rows. </br>

-During a process of data cleaning an additional tbale called Candy_Date was created to improve historical data analysis. </br>
+During a process of data cleaning an additional table called Candy_Date was created to improve historical data analysis. </br>

 <img width="993" height="541" alt="image" src="https://github.com/user-attachments/assets/efc9abaa-54d9-4cf1-a574-48726df1da7e" />